Outline of the American Revolutionary War

+The following outline is provided as an overview of and topical guide to the American Revolutionary War.

-The American Revolutionary War was a war of independence between the Kingdom of Great Britain and the United States that was fought from April 19, 1775 to September 3, 1783.
+American Revolutionary War – war of independence between the Kingdom of Great Britain and the United States that was fought from April 19, 1775 to September 3, 1783.
 The war was fought as part of the broader American Revolution, in which the Thirteen Colonies made a declaration of independence in response to disputes regarding political representation.
 The conflict took place in the present-day Eastern United States, which the Thirteen Colonies successfully defended with the assistance of French, Dutch, and Spanish support.
 American victory led to the creation of the United States.